It Happened One Night is a 1934 film directed by Frank Capra.

-) is a hard-bitten reporter.
-He loses his job, but finds a ticket back in when he stumbles onto a runaway heiress, Ellie Andrews (Claudette Colbert).
-He meets her on a cross-country night bus, and threatens to blow her cover unless she gives him the exclusive story about her escape.
+Peter Warne (Clark Gable) is a hard-bitten reporter.
+He loses his job, but finds a ticket back in when he stumbles onto a runaway heiress, Ellie Andrews (Claudette Colbert), who is determined to marry an airplane pilot named King Westley against her father's wishes.
+Peter meets Ellie on a cross-country night bus, and threatens to blow her cover unless she gives him the exclusive story about her escape.
 They hate each other at first; when they realize that they'll have to share a room, they invent the "Wall of Jericho," a blanket between their two beds to keep them apart.
 But they eventually fall in love...

-— it started a whole genre of comedy films in which a straight man-style character is chased, harassed, and eventually romantically captured by a Cloudcuckoolander
+It's also notable for codifying the Screwball Comedy genre, in which a straight man-style character is chased, harassed, and eventually romantically captured by a Cloudcuckoolander (or related trope).

 - Belligerent Sexual Tension: They sure do snipe at each other a lot in the beginning.

 - Peter wants the scoop on Ellie's flight to her husband; he threatens to call her father unless she gives it to him.